THE SEVEN FEASTS OF THE LORD (EXCERPT OF THE THEOLOGY OF ROBERT B. THOMPSON)

-Such is the Divine plan from the rebellion of Satan to the new world of righteousness.
-God thus will make an end of sin and rebellion.
+This is the Divine plan that spans from the rebellion of Satan to the new world of righteousness.
+Thus God will make an end of sin and rebellion.

-I mentioned previously that in the present hour we are about halfway through God’s plan to create a righteous Kingdom.
-I think it is true that the final battle between good and evil has commenced.
+I mentioned previously that in the present hour, we are about halfway through God’s plan to create a righteous Kingdom.
+I think the final battle between good and evil has commenced.
 Christ, who formerly was seated at the right hand of God, waiting until God made His enemies His footstool, is now standing on Mount Zion with His called, chosen, and faithful warriors.

 Then I looked, and there before me was the Lamb, standing on Mount Zion, and with him 144,000 who had his name and his Father’s name written on their foreheads.
 (Revelation 14:1)

-The next step in the Divine plan is the spiritual fulfillment of the Jewish observance of the Blowing of Trumpets, and the Day of Atonement.
+The next step in the Divine plan is the spiritual fulfillment of the Jewish observances of the Blowing of Trumpets and the Day of Atonement.